GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Methodology

 \section{Methodology}

-In this section, we will introduce GC-LSTM model for link prediction in dynamic networks.
-It's capable of learning both spatial and temporal feature of dynamic networks for future added or removed links.
+In this section, we will introduce the GC-LSTM model for dynamic network link prediction.
+It's capable of learning both structural and temporal feature of dynamic networks for {{the future links addition and deletion.}}